Disability and individual needs

 - Readers can also use the electronic Braille device E-SYS 1.04.

-Students studying in an institution of higher education in Lithuania with special needs can receive specific payouts to cover expenses relating to studies.
-The payouts are for students in a specific studies cycle studying for the first time who have a 45% or less level of working capacity and who do not have any academic debts or penalties issued by the higher education institution.
-More information in the State Studies Foundation’s page.
+Students studying in an institution of higher education in Lithuania with special needs can receive specific payouts to cover expenses relating to special needs (123,11 Eur) and studies (156,80 Eur).
+The payouts are for students in a specific studies cycle studying for the first time who have a 45% or less level of working capacity.

 Additional financial aid for selected students for Erasmus+ studies or a traineeship abroad.
 Students who have participated in the competition and are selected to go on an Erasmus + study or traineeship abroad have the opportunity to receive additional funding to cover the costs related to their disability or special needs during their Erasmus + traineeship or study abroad.
 The application for additional support is submitted to the Education Exchange Support Fund no later than 1 month before departure.